beshungh/Sales-Supply-Chain-Analysis/README.md

 ON orders.product_id = products.product_id)
 GROUP BY category
 ORDER BY avg_shipping_cost DESC,shipping_cost_stddev DESC;

---CLEANING THE PROFIT COLUMN TO REMOVE NON-NUMERIC CHARACTERS LIKE '$' AND ',' /*This SQL update statement modifies the 'profit' column in the 'orders' table.
-  It uses the REGEXP_REPLACE function to remove non-numeric characters (such as '$' and ',') from the 'profit' values.
-  The regular expression '[^0-9-]' is applied to replace any characters that are not digits (0-9) or a minus sign with an empty string.
-  The query effectively cleans the 'profit' column by leaving only numeric values.*/ UPDATE orders
-SET profit = REGEXP_REPLACE(profit, '[^0-9-]', '','g');

---CONVERTING PROFIT COLUMN DATATYPE FROM CHARACTER VARYING TO NUMERIC /*This SQL statement alters the 'profit' column in the 'orders' table.
-  It changes the data type of the 'profit' column from character varying to numeric.
-  The USING profit::NUMERIC part ensures that the existing values in the 'profit' column are converted to the new numeric data type during the alteration process.*/
-ALTER TABLE orders
-ALTER COLUMN profit TYPE NUMERIC
-USING profit::NUMERIC;

 --ORDER PRIORITY AND IMPACT ON PROFITABILITY
 /*This query analyses the impact of order priority on profitability in the 'orders' table.